journeyapps/android-sdk-installer/README.md

     android list sdk --extended -a

 Currently the script is optimized to be run in a clean environment, and does not efficiently update an existing environment (it may download and install existing components again).

 You may also include the script directly in your project, but then it will not be updated to handle newer Android SDK releases.

+## Accepting licenses

+By default, only the `android-sdk-license-bcbbd656` license is accepted.
+This has the side-effect of preventing the install of MIPS emulator images, as well as some other components which are usually not required.

+If you do need to install these components, you can override the accepted licenses by using the `--accept` option, separated by a pipe character:

+    set COMPONENTS="build-tools-18.1.0,android-17,sysimg-17"
+    set LICENSES="android-sdk-license-bcbbd656|mips-android-sysimage-license-15de68cc|intel-android-sysimage-license-1ea702d1"
+    curl -L https://raw.github.com/embarkmobile/android-sdk-installer/version-2/android-sdk-installer | bash /dev/stdin --install=$COMPONENTS --accept=$LICENSES && source ~/.android-sdk-installer/env

+You can also use the accept-license script to install components afterwards:

+    accept-licenses "android update sdk --no-ui --all --filter build-tools" "android-sdk-license-bcbbd656|mips-android-sysimage-license-15de68cc"

+## Backwards compatibility

+As far as possible, the script will be kept backwards compatible.
+Whenever a backwards-incompatible change is required, the version number will be increased.

+Note that the URL above uses a version-x branch, instead of master.
+The master branch may be used to always get the latest version, but this may contain backwards-incompatible changes, and is therefore not recommended for automated scripts.

 ### Emulator